 - an unusual or allergic reaction to estrogens, other hormones, soy, other medicines, foods, dyes, or preservatives

 This medicine is for use in the vagina only.
 Do not take by mouth.
 Follow the directions on the prescription label.
 Read package directions carefully before using.
 Use the special applicator supplied with the cream.
 Wash hands before and after use.
 Fill the applicator with the prescribed amount of cream.
 Lie on your back, part and bend your knees.
 Insert the applicator into the vagina and push the plunger to expel the cream into the vagina.
 Wash the applicator with warm soapy water and rinse well.
 Use exactly as directed for the complete length of time prescribed.
 Do not stop using except on the advice of your doctor or health care professional.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Talk to your pediatrician regarding the use of this medicine in children.
 This medicine is not approved for use in children.

-What if I miss a dose?If you miss a dose, use it as soon as you can.
+If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.